edgepointlearning/edgepointlearning.github.io/_posts/2017-12-20-learning-research-2017.md

 They compared the best method to a workout, with lead author Kara J. Blacker noting that:

-<cite>&mdash;"People say cognitive training either works or doesn't work.
+<cite>"People say cognitive training either works or doesn't work.
 We showed that it matters what kind of training you're doing.
 This one task seems to show the most consistent results and the most impact on performance and should be the one we focus on if we're interested in improving cognition through training.”</cite>

 ### 3. Creativity is an untapped asset at work